Direct debit

 How it works

-You register the user's bank account
+Register the user's bank account

+path parameter, register their bank account using the relevant endpoint.
 The scheme of the mandate is determined automatically by the type of bank account you create.

-You create the mandate
+Create the mandate

-The user confirms the mandate
+Let the user confirm the mandate

 In the response to the mandate creation request, the API returns a RedirectURL